What Is Addiction Therapy?

 What Are the Goals of Addiction Therapy?

 Everyone has their path to recovery and may require different interventions.
-The goals of addiction therapy can include:
+The goals of addiction therapy can include:- Long-term abstinence from drugs and alcohol

 - Developing coping skills to deal with life’s challenges